 There are three types of members in the scheme: Basic auto-enrolment, Life cover only and Enhanced DC.

-If you joined the section before May 1, 2013 and have remained a member since then, you are an Enhanced DC member.
-If you were automatically enrolled or chose to join the section on or after May 1, 2013, you are a Basic auto-enrolment member.
-You can apply to become an Enhanced DC member, but the company has complete discretion as to whether to allow you to do so.
-As at the date of this publication, any person aged 16 or over but under state pension age may apply to become an Enhanced DC member.
-You are a Life cover only member if you are no longer building up benefits under the scheme (except in relation to AVCs) but have been offered the option to become a Life cover only member by the company, and have accepted that option.
+- If you have worked for the company for less than six months, you are a Basic auto-enrolment member. - If you have worked continuously for the company for six months, you are an Enhanced DC member.

+You are a Life cover only member if you are no longer building up benefits under the scheme (except in relation to AVCs) but the company is satisfied you meet the relevant requirements and has accepted your application to become a Life cover only member.